What Are Stress Coping Skills

 Nowadays, children and adolescents face a multitude of stress, including conflicts with their parents, relationship problems with friends, school performance issues, peer pressure, etc.

-Healthy coping skills are essential to a child’s development.
+Learning healthy coping skills today is essential to a child’s development.

 Neuroscientists Jeansok Kim and David Diamond have found that there are three components in stress formation4.

 - Stress requires heightened arousal, such as increased heart rate and stress hormone levels,